faynald/MasarOnBatik-API-Hapijs/README.md

 `Hapi.js` is a `Node.js` framework for building web APIs, offering strong configuration tools and simplified development.
 With built-in features for routing, authentication, and error handling, it enables efficient creation of stable and scalable web services.

+## Tech Stack
+- Hapi.js - Node.js framework for building web APIs, offering strong configuration tools and simplified development.
+- Sequelize - Node.js ORM for simplified interaction with relational databases like MySQL, PostgreSQL, and SQLite.
+- MySQL - Popular relational database system widely used in Node.js development for database.
+- Dotenv - Library used to manage environment variables in Node.js applications.
+- UUID - Universally Unique Identifier used to generate unique identifiers in Node.js applications.
+- Basic-ftp - Node.js module for basic file transfer operations using FTP protocol.

 ## Running project locally on Windows

 You need to have [Node.js](https://nodejs.org) and [Xampp](https://www.apachefriends.org/) installed.